arahi7860/sql-intro/readme.md

 ### psql commands

 We'll use `psql` as our primary means of interacting with our databases.
 This is our CLI.
-Later on we'll use Ruby or server-side Javascript to do so in our programs.
+Later on we'll use Python or server-side Javascript to do so in our programs.

 Here's a quick demo.
 I recommend just watching and taking notes for this part.
 Don't try to code along.